jonlambert/rsc-example-theme/README.md

 |---------------------|---------------------------------------------------------------------------------------------------------|
 |`<!-- @framework -->`|Bootstraps all of the Javascript features in Titus.
 Place this right before `</head>`.                   |
 |`<!-- @source -->`   |Injects the lazy-loading Javascript files.
 Place before `</body>`.                                       |

+As with `theme.yml` you can use [this file](https://github.com/jonlambert/rsc-example-theme/blob/master/index.html) as an example `index.html`.